 Its Pascal 16nm architecture comes with 12 billion transistors, 3584 shader cores, and a base clock frequency of 1,480 MHz while performing texture filtering at 332 Gigatexels per second.

 However, this graphics card also has some downsides.
 At first, many users stated that it is not as quiet as some other cards in that price and quality range.
 It is definitely not loud, but it could be just a little bit quieter.
 Also, a reference-style cooling is not as efficient as custom cooling systems.
-In the end, it can be a bit pricey investment for most of the people, having in mind that if you wait for a year, its price will gradually decrease.
+In the end, it can be a bit pricey investment for most of the people.
+This is especially true having in mind that if you wait for a year, its price will gradually decrease.

 Main Differences Between These Two Graphics Cards

 As you probably guessed, the main difference can be seen in their performance.
 Although both cards are great, GTX 1080 Ti is slightly better, but also more expensive.
-However, to completely compare these two graphics cards, we have put them on a benchmark test, and the results are obvious.
+However, to completely compare these two graphics cards, we have put them on a benchmark test.
+The results are obvious.
 GTX 1080 Ti has a better benchmark score, but let’s see where the differences lay.

 At first, we noticed a much faster effective speed, for about 60 percent, and even more.
 Also, texture details are much better with GTX 1080 Ti, up to 75 percent compared to GTX 980 Ti, which is a big difference.
 It also offers around one third faster multi-threading and almost 80 percent faster NBody calculation.
 Peak texture details are also amazingly better, and peak multi-rendering is around 25 percent faster.